-The type of services that are covered under this benefit include: personal or family counselling provided by a recognized professional, elder or healer; fitness or nutrition counselling and self-esteem building programs.
+The type of services that are covered under this benefit include: personal or family counselling provided by a rec-

 If other programs provide these benefits, they must be used first before this benefit will be paid.

 More information is available from the Trusts Administrator on this program and what it will cover.